mrazomej/phd/docs/src/chapter_03/section_08_channel_capacity.md

 performed using 12 IPTG concentrations as detailed in the Methods.
 Curves represent zero-parameter fit predictions made with the maximum entropy distributions as shown in [@Fig:ch3_fig04].
-Points represent inferences made from single-cell fluorescence distributions (See for further details).
+Points represent inferences made from single-cell fluorescence distributions (see [Sec.
+5.7](#sec:ch5_sec08) for further details).
 Theoretical curves were smoothed using a Gaussian kernel to remove numerical precision errors.
 (B) Example input-output functions in opposite limits of channel capacity.
 The lower panel illustrates that zero channel capacity indicates that all distributions overlap.
 The upper panel illustrates that as the channel capacity increases, the separation between distributions increases as well.
 Arrows point to the corresponding channel capacity computed from the predicted distributions.
-The Python code used to generate part (A) [(`ch3_fig05A.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/fig05A.py) and part (B) [(`ch3_fig04B.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/fig05B.py) of this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch3_fig05){#fig:ch3_fig05 short-caption="Comparison of theoretical and experimental channel capacity."}
+The Python code used to generate part (A) [(`ch3_fig05A.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/fig05A.py) and part (B) [(`ch3_fig04B.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/fig05B.py) of this figure can be found on the original paper's [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch3_fig05){#fig:ch3_fig05 short-caption="Comparison of theoretical and experimental channel capacity"}